-The student will be assigned homework to complete in Connect.
-The homework will consist of video cases and LearnSmart activities.
+The student will be assigned Read & Interact to complete in Connect.
+The assignments will consist of LearnSmart activities.
 All assignments for a given module/week are divided into weekly folders inside of the Connect system.

-In each odd week/module, the student will respond to 4 essay-question quizzes.
-Students will be given 20 minutes to answer.
+In each odd Module: Week, the student will respond to 4 essay-question quizzes.
+Students will be given 20 minutes to answer 2 questions.
 The quizzes are in the weekly folders inside of the Connect system.

-The student will complete 3 Discussion Board Forums throughout this course.
-At the beginning of each even-numbered module/week, the student will choose a topic on which to research and write.
-Each student will write a thread of at least 700 words and include a minimum of 2 sources cited in current APA format for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 3 Discussions throughout this course.
+Each student will write a thread of at least 650 words with support from peer-reviewed sources, cited in current APA format for each thread.

 Additionally, during the same module/week the student will be required to post a substantive reply to 2 other classmates’ threads.
-Each individual reply must be at least 300 words in length and include 1 source cited in current APA format.
+Each individual reply must be at least 300 words in length with support from peer-reviewed sources, cited in current APA format.

 Key Concept Paper Assignment

 Students will choose a concept that they would like to explore further and write a 1000 word paper on the topic.
 The paper will have a cover page, abstract and be written in current APA format.
 Five scholarly sources, which have been published within the previous 4 years are required.